ZorkDaNerd/zachshimpa/src/content/work/unreal-engine-game.md

 ---
-title: Markdown Mystery Tour
+title: Unreal Engine 5.1 VR Game
 publishDate: 2020-03-02 00:00:00
-img: /assets/stock-1.jpg
+img: /assets/work/Unreal-VR-Game.png
-img_alt: Iridescent ripples of a bright blue and pink liquid
+img_alt: Image of the VR Unreal Game

 description: |
-  We designed a whodunnit-style game to introduce Markdown formatting.
-Suspense — suspicion — syntax!
+  We made a Unreal Engine 5.1 VR Game using the new blueprint coding system.
+It was made for a class and achieved one of the highest grades in the class.
 tags:
-  - Design
+  - Game Design
-  - Dev
+  - Testing
-  - User Testing
+  - Blueprint
 ---

-## Level-two heading
+## How it was made

 > Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.